 So it only stands to reason, coconut oil is a powerful solution to ease stretch marks too!

 If you’ve ever used coconut oil topically before, you already know the benefits it can have in terms of improving shininess, moisture, and suppleness of your skin!

 Since stretch marks are just a visible manifestation of irritation going on in the inner layer of your skin, massaging coconut oil on and around the area create visible improvements in as little as a few weeks of regular application.

-Not only will you be healing the stretch marks, the saturated fats that coconut oil is packed with will be helping to actually strengthen the cellular walls in your skin and will fight free radicals at the same time.
+Not only will you be healing the stretch marks, but the saturated fats that coconut oil is packed with will also be helping to actually strengthen the cellular walls in your skin and will fight free radicals at the same time.
 It’s a true win-win for your skin.

 As stated, you can always grab a pricey, “high tech” stretch mark treatment from a shelf, but their effectiveness is dubious t best.
 They might promise to heal or reduce your stretch marks, but even dermatologists have doubted their true ability to do so.

 Of course there’s no magic bullet for any health issue–no one stop shop to fix your stretch marks 100%, or make them vanish entirely, but at least with coconut oil, you know you’re delivering real, proven benefits to your skin, and likely lessening your marks at the same time, without breaking the bank or having to worry about potential side effects and harmful chemicals entering into your bloodstream through your skin.